Owlrazum/UnityGlyphAtlas/README.md

+# Description

+A companion for [GlyphAtlasCpp](https://github.com/Owlrazum/GlyphAtlasCpp/tree/GlyphAtlas) repo, to see rendered glyphs using Unity.

 Worked with it only on MacOS.
-It needs compiled library using GlyphAtlasLib target in the GlyphAtlas branch.
+It needs compiled library using GlyphAtlasLib target in the GlyphAtlasCpp repo.
-Need to add proper path variables to PluginLoader.cs for that library.
+To test the project you need to add proper path variables to PluginLoader.cs for that library.